munstermedia/deploy-commander-example/README.md

 ## Setup example

-We have examples available for download and it contains a basic setup with the following:
+This example repo contains a basic setup with the following:

 - Vagrant file (for your local dev machine)
 - Setup server with puppet